gdjohnson/TK19/concepts/foreign and familiar.md

 Carl Wilson: "Balancing repetition and novelty is crucial."

-Simon Reynolds, Red Scare intvw: "Post-punk carried on the modernist ethos of making it new, the terror, on one hand, of repeating yourself, and on the other hand, repeating others."
+[[Simon Reynolds]], Red Scare intvw: "Post-punk carried on the modernist ethos of making it new, the terror, on one hand, of repeating yourself, and on the other hand, repeating others."

 # The familiar